 “Throughout years of partnership between MasterCard and ICMEC, I have witnessed first-hand the growth of interest and efforts from the financial and banking industry in contributing to the work of the Financial Coalition.
 Many who have since participated have helped curb child abuse by limiting the flow of ill-gotten funds to the criminals.
 I am honoured that my role allows me to contribute to this worthy cause.”Barry Wong, Vice President and Asia Pacific Regional Lead, Customer Security & Risk Services, MasterCard

 Since 2013, the APAC-FCACP has focused on initiatives geared to individual countries.
-ICMEC Singapore has hosted three country-specific roundtables: in New Zealand, in Australia, and in Hong Kong.
+ICMEC Singapore has hosted three country-specific roundtables: in New Zealand, in Australia, and in Hong Kong (Special Administrative Region of China).
 These encounters drew together interested organizations and institutions to combat the misuse of legitimate corporate platforms to sell, distribute, and access child sexual exploitation materials.

 In September 2013, in Auckland, we were chosen to chair the Asia Pacific Financial Coalition New Zealand Working Group.
 The Working Group is made up of the following organizations: